holepunchto/mirror-drive/README.md

 # mirror-drive

-Mirror a hyperdrive or localdrive into another one.
+Mirror a Hyperdrive or Localdrive into another one

 ```
 npm i mirror-drive